 The golden ratio in form design

-Designing a form was very much easier back in the days when all we had was a monochrome screen displaying 80 columns of text.
-The screen was 25 rows deep and so 80x25 was the shape of your form.
-FoxPro 2 for DOS gave us character-based windows but for most of the time we still used the entire screen area from force of habit.
-The graphical user interface (GUI) of Visual FoxPro has given us lot more flexibility but this flexibility brings the drawback we have to make a lot more design decisions every time that we start a new form.
-Making decisions always takes time and our life has been a little easier since we decided to restrict ourselves to a few standard form sizes.
+Designing a form was easy in the days of DOS.
+The screen was 80 characters by 25 lines and that was the shape of your form.
+FoxPro for DOS gave us character-based windows but for most of the time we still used the entire screen area.
+These days the graphical user interface (GUI) has given us lot more flexibility and we have to make design decisions every time that we start a new form.
+Work goes faster when you don't have to make decisions so we standardised our form sizes some time ago.

-Forms are always rectangular and rectangles come in many shapes.
-At the extremes a rectangle can be tall and thin or short and fat but somewhere in the middle of the range there must be a shape that looks to be just right.
-Artists and architects believe that the "just right" proportions are when the ratio between the lengths of the sides is close to 1.618:1, the Golden Ratio.
-The form shown below is 491 wide by 303 pixels tall and has sides in that ratio:
+A rectangular form can be tall and thin or short and fat or just right.
+Artists and architects believe that the "just right" appearance comes when the ratio between the lengths of the sides is close to 1.618:1, the golden ratio.
+This form is 491 x 303 pixels and has sides in that ratio:

 Form in the golden ratio

-The Golden Ratio is used everywhere by designers.
-As a quick example, take out your credit card and measure it.
+If you want to see an everyday example of the golden ratio, take a look at a credit card.
 Sizes vary slightly but 86 x 53 mm is a typical size and 86/53 is 1.62.

 Properties of the golden ratio